 J.G.
 O'Donoghue Memorial Lecture was established in 1981 honoring the late Dr. O'Donoghue, former Deputy Minister of Agriculture, Government of Alberta, to support lectures at the University of Alberta and the WCVM by outstanding veterinarians or scientists in related fields.

 Please note: A general, college-wide public lecture is not necessarily required of visitors selected under the D.L.T.
-Smith Visitorship or the Rausch Visiting Professorships programs.
+Smith Visitorship or the Rausch Visiting Professorship programs.

 For more information, please contact: